hrushik09/tic-tac-toe/README.md

 #

-This program is based on the Bulls and Cows project on [Jet Brains Academy](https://hyperskill.org).
+This program is based on the Simple Tic-Tac-Toe project on [Jet Brains Academy](https://hyperskill.org).